How to Protect Your Trademark

 You can monitor your trademark yourself or you can hire a trademark monitoring service, which uses software to do this legwork for you.

-What do I do if I discover trademark infringement?
+What if I discover trademark infringement?

 If and when trademark monitoring reveals infringement, there are a few routes you can take to protect your mark.
 Suitable options will depend on circumstances like the extent of infringement and when it was discovered.
 It may be helpful to talk to a trademark attorney about your options.